WebediaGaming/react-nexus/API.md

 Not intented for public use.

 ### `R.Store`
-A `React on Rails` Store represents a generalization of the canonical Flux store.
+A `React on Rails` Store is a generalization of the canonical Flux store.
 It is an abstract data container, from which components can read and subscribe.
 In the canonical Flux, however, the stores are only memory-based: they are basically augmented Objects used as associative maps.
 In `React on Rails`, a memory store is only a special case, and a store can be backed not only by a tab-local, in-memory object, but also by other backends.
 Most common store backends are memory, HTTP (think of "read-only REST"), and Uplink (think "REST